Liberal Judaism

 Coming of Age

-The literal translation of Bar/Bat Mitzvah is “son or daughter of the commandment”.
-While bar and bat mitzvah are often used to refer to the ceremony, the terms also refer to the child.
-Thus, a boy if referred to as a “bar mitzvah” and a girl as a “bat mitzvah“.
+The literal translation of Bar/Bat/Bnei Mitzvah is “son/daughter/child of the commandment”.
+While bar, bat & bnei mitzvah are often used to refer to the ceremony, the terms also refer to the child.
+Thus, a boy if referred to as a “bar mitzvah“, a girl as a “bat mitzvah“, and a child as “bnei mitzvah”

-Liberal Judaism recognises that Bar/Bat Mitzvah may also be a meaningful ceremony for adults.
-Some may not, for whatever reason, have had a Bar or Bat Mitzvah as part of a Synagogue service when they were 13.
+Liberal Judaism recognises that Bar/Bat/Bnei Mitzvah may also be a meaningful ceremony for adults.
+Some may not, for whatever reason, have had a Bar, Bat or Bnei Mitzvah as part of a Synagogue service when they were 13.
 Others may wish to renew or reaffirm their personal commitment to Jewish tradition.

 The Rabbis and Communities of Liberal Judaism are pleased to assist adults in furthering their Jewish education and in preparation for being called up before the congregation to read from the Torah.